 Chikungunya Outbreaks

 The first documented autochthonous transmission of the chikungunya virus in the Caribbean island of Saint Martin was in 2013.
 Since 2014, Chikungunya has been detected in Grenada, West Indies.
 As of October 2024, 8 cases were reported in Barbados.
 Between 2014 and 2021, there were 221 confirmed chikungunya cases and two deaths in Barbados.
-The chikungunya vaccine will be available at the Virgin Islands Health Department's Community Health Clinics throughout October 2024.
+Valneva SE's chikungunya vaccine is available at the Virgin Islands Health Department's Community Health Clinics (St. Thomas-St. John District) in 2024.

-In October 2024, 195 Chikungunya cases in Central America were reported in Belize, Guatemala (81), and Costa Rica.
+On December 31, 2024, 195 Chikungunya cases in Central America were reported in Belize, Guatemala (99), and Costa Rica.
 The PAHO said Chikungunya has been reported in Mexico since 2014.

 Grenada, Spain, reported CHIKVD cases in September 2024.

-Local authorities reported elevated chikungunya activity in multiple areas in the Maldives, with 389 cases reported in 2024.
+Local authorities reported elevated chikungunya activity in multiple areas of the Maldives, with 389 cases reported in 2024.
 The U.S. CDC says there has been evidence of CHIKV transmission in the Maldives within the last five years.
 A previous significant chikungunya outbreak occurred in 2019 when 1,736 cases were reported.
-On May 28, 2024, the CDC issued a Level 2 - Practice Enhanced Precautions, Travel Health Advisory for the Maldives.
+On May 28, 2024, the CDC issued a Level 2—Practice Enhanced Precautions, Travel Health Advisory for the Maldives.

 South America Chikungunya Outbreaks